 - Increased access to care, especially for vulnerable populations

 - Lifelong learning

-The School of Nursing and Health Professions offers three graduate degrees:
+The School of Nursing and Health Professions offers seven graduate degrees:

 Master of Science in Nursing (MSN)